Writing with Teens: Learning How to Write an Essay is More than College-Prep

 Instead of the typical teen-parent impassioned fight over what is allowed or not in the home, Noah entered into a process where he had to think about what arguments supported his viewpoint and what ones contradicted his viewpoint.
 Could those be overcome?
 Were they too big?

-In the end, the essay form allowed us to look at the question he posed (Are first person shooter video games harmful to the teens who play them?) and then find out whether or not there was any support for his contention that they were not harmful.
+In the end, the essay form allowed us to look at the question he posed and then find out whether or not there was any support for his contention.
 He had to create his argument within a structure, not just from emotion.

-Essays train you to think clearly and to see through poor thinking, weak arguments.
+Essays train you to think clearly and to see through poor thinking and weak arguments.

 2. Essays offer a format for rhetorical thinking.

 The essay form is flexible and fun to use because it gives you a way to contain all that rhetorical thinking that you are doing as a teen or academic.
 Now maybe you don’t remember having fun using the essay format when you were in high school or college.
-That is most likely because a) you were never taught to write one but were expected to know how to use the form anyway, or b) you were taught to use the form but never cared about what you wrote, c) you were a math major.
+That is most likely because a) you were never taught to write one but were expected to know how to use the form anyway, or b) you were taught to use the form but never cared about what you wrote.

 If you were taught how to use the essay format and were allowed to write about something that created passion in you, then most likely, you enjoyed writing essays.
 They enable you to put your research into a manageable length and shape so that you can see what you have learned, so you can determine where the holes are in your thinking, so that you are able to quantify and codify your learning.